rcseacord/cmp_int/README.md

 `cmp_less_equal` returns `true` if `lhs` is less or equal to `rhs`.

 `cmp_greater_equal` returns `true` if `lhs` is greater or equal to `rhs`.

+## Portability, Safety, & Security
+Define the `CMP_INT_WANT_PORTABLE` macro to `1` for the most portable implementation of these facilities.
+This macro will disable the use of GNU statement expressions and other extensions that protect against unintended duplicate side effects during macro expansion.
+For this reason, the macro defaults to requesting the nonportable interfaces that are more hygenic.

+These interfaces require compiling with support for C11 functionality, even when requesting maximal portability.